10 Quebec hiking trails that are stunning in winter

 AllTrails rating: (4.6, 934 ratings (2024))

-Access fee: suggested donation of 5$.
+Access fee: suggested contribution of 7$.

 For more information on this trail, check out our Winter Hiking Guide for the Mont du Dome trail.